Why is this medication prescribed?

 You will need to clean your triamcinolone nasal spray applicator periodically.
 You will need to remove the cap and then pull on the applicator to remove it from the bottle.
 Soak the cap and spray nozzle in warm water for a few minutes, and then rinse under cold water.
 Shake or tap off the excess water and allow to air dry.
 Once the cap and spray nozzle are dry, put the nozzle back onto the bottle.
 Press and release the nozzle until you see a fine spray.

 If your bottle will not spray, the nozzle may be blocked.
-Do use pins or other sharp objects to try to remove the blockage with.
+Do not use pins or other sharp objects to try to remove the blockage with.
 Instead, clean the spray applicator as directed.

 Ask your pharmacist any questions you have about triamcinolone nasal spray.